Aquanty/rtd-hgs/docs/source/index.rst

 Newton Iteration Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Newton-Raphson method ! input The following parameters can be used to control the NewtonRaphson iteration scheme for solution of the variably-saturated flow problem as described in Section :ref:`sec:newton_raphson_method` .
+| Newton-Raphson method ! input The following parameters can be used to
+  control the NewtonRaphson iteration scheme for solution of the variably-saturated flow problem as described in Section :ref:
+| .

 --------------